• Joint Work

 • Payment and Settlement

-The scope of the Task Force is not limited to exploring innovative solutions related to the above three key areas; it is rather open to all innovations that fit the purpose of the roadmap, such as new generation revenue management, artificially intelligent data analytics tools, NDC aggregators and others.
+The scope of the Task Force is not limited to exploring innovative solutions related to the above three key areas; it is rather open to all innovations that fit the purpose of the roadmap, such as new generation revenue management, artificially intelligent data analytics tools, Blockchain, NDC aggregators and others.

 Benefits